Gastro-Botanica cuisine, in the heart of the luscious Botanical Garden.

 Chef Jason Tan always loved French restaurants inside the garden chateaus around Europe.
 He’d been eyeing the location of his current restaurant many years before he took it over.

 “This location is always something that I liked very much.
 When I first started out to be a chef, I idolized French chefs a lot.
 In France you always have a restaurant in the garden, in like a chateau.
 In Singapore it’s very city.
-There’s a lot of green but the restaurants are always in hotels or either in a mall or a shop house.
-[A garden restaurant is] something that I always would’ve loved to have.
+There’s a lot of green but the restaurants are always in hotels or either in a mall or a shop house. something that I always would’ve loved to have.”

 When Chef Tan opened Corner House in 2014, he realized his dream of attaining a refined French restaurant inside one of the lushest gardens anywhere in the world.
 He has invented the contemporary cuisine, Gastro-Botanica, through which he constantly innovates new dishes grounded in the French culinary tradition while showcasing a “devotion to provenance, terroir and seasonality.”
 Corner House has been awarded one Michelin star for three consecutive years and continues to place among Asia’s 50 Best Restaurants.